RETURN TO HOMEPAGE

 War Diaries

 Following are re-types of the Outline Histories and War Diaries sent up to Wing HQ each month.
 The original documents are preserved at the Air Force History Office at Maxwell AFB.
-AL, and have been retyped for web format by Miles Hamby, son of Henry Hamby, original member of the 315th TCS and first commander of the 310th TCS.
+AL, and have been retyped for web format by Miles Hamby, son of Henry Hamby, original member of the 315th TCG and first commander of the 310th TCS.
 The duty of writing the war diaries at the time was usually assigned to the squadron adjutant and typed by the squadron clerk.
 Often, as can be seen by reading these, the writer was very expressive.
-The text herein has not been edited, but exactly that that was submitted to Wing HQ and subsequently recorded in the Air Force archives on microfilm.
+The text herein has not been edited for punctuation or typographical errors, but exactly that that was submitted to Wing HQ, and subsequently recorded in the Air Force archives on microfilm.
 The type font used for these re-types is Courier to provide similarity to the original font of the typewriters upon which the diaries were originally typed.
 The formatting of text is not exact but approximates the original document.
-Pictures that appear on this page are not part of the original war diaries, however, they are original photos provided mostly by the veterans themselves and are added here to simply round out the narrative.

 OUTLINE HISTORY